PaulFrankling/PaulFrankling-online-cv/README.md

   * ### User Stories

     * #### First Time Visitor Goals
-      * As a First Time Visitor, I want to understand the purpose of the webpage and learn more about the person through their Online CV.
+      * As a First Time Visitor, I want the user to understand the purpose of the webpage and learn about me through my Online CV.
       * As a First Time Visitor, I want to navigate easily around the website to find content.
       * As a First Time Visitor, I want to locate social media links to further legitamise the profile and allow the employer to see the client in a different capacity.